History of the Central Intelligence Agency: Korean War

-During the Korean War, on Yong-Do island in Busan, Hans Tofte had turned over a thousand North Korean expatriates into what the National Security Council hoped would become a fifth column.
-They were divided into three tasking groups.
-Intelligence gathering through infiltration, guerrilla warfare, and pilot rescue.
-Tofte would be filing reports indicating success in operations long after any hope for the infiltration teams was cold in the ground.
+During the Korean War, on Yong-Do island in Busan, Hans V. Tofte had turned over a thousand North Korean expatriates into what the National Security Council hoped would become a fifth column.
+They were divided into three task groups: Intelligence gathering through infiltration, guerrilla warfare, and pilot rescue.
+The infiltration teams were unsuccessful, yet Tofte continuously filed reports indicating success in operations.

-In 1952, CIA covert action sent 1,500 more expatriate agents north.
-Seoul station chief, and Army Colonel, Albert Haney openly celebrated the capabilities of those agents and the information that they sent.
-Some Seoul State Department intelligence officers were skeptical, but the party lasted until Haney was replaced in September 1952 by John Limond Hart, a Europe veteran with a vivid memory for bitter experiences of misinformation.
-Hart was immediately suspicious of the parade of successes reported by Tofte and Haney.
+Seoul Station Chief, and Army Colonel Albert Haney, openly celebrated the capabilities of those agents and they gathered.
+Seoul State Department intelligence officers were skeptical, and Haney was replaced in September 1952 by John Limond Hart, a Europe veteran with a vivid memory for bitter experiences of misinformation.
+Hart was immediately suspicious of the successes reported by Tofte and Haney.

-After a three month investigation, Hart determined that the entirety of the station's product from Korean sources was either an opportunist's lie or misinformation from the enemy, including reports hailed, by American military commanders, as "one of the outstanding intelligence reports of the war."
-Another part of the problem was the isolation of the Hermit Kingdom, and its relative lack of importance compared to China and Japan, which led to a deficiency in Korean language skills.
-After the war, internal reviews by the CIA corroborated Hart's findings.
-The CIA's Seoul station had 200 officers, but not a single speaker of Korean.
-The NSC's $152 million a year covert war was one part meat grinder and one part delivery system for enemy misinformation.
+After a three-month investigation, Hart determined that the entirety of the station's product from Korean sources was misinformation.
+Some of these reports included those praised by American military commanders as "one of the outstanding intelligence reports of the war."
+Another part of the problem was the isolation of North Korea, and its relative lack of importance compared to China and Japan, which led to a deficiency in Korean language skills.
+After the war, internal reviews by the CIA corroborated Hart's findings: the CIA's Seoul station had 200 officers, but not a single speaker of Korean.

-Hart reported to Washington that Seoul station was hopeless and could not be salvaged.
+Hart reported to Washington that the Seoul station was hopeless, and could not be salvaged.
 Loftus Becker, Deputy Director of Intelligence, was sent personally to tell Hart that the CIA had to keep the station open to save face.
 Becker returned to Washington, pronounced the situation to be "hopeless", and reported that, after touring the CIA's Far East operations, he had found that the CIA's ability to gather intelligence in the far east was "almost negligible".
-He then resigned.
-While Allen Dulles was extolling the success of the CIA's guerrillas in Korea, AF Colonel James Kellis says Dulles had been informed that those guerrillas were under the control of the enemy.
+Following this, he resigned.
 Frank Wisner put the Korean failures down to a need "to develop the quantity and kind of people we must have if we are to successfully carry out the heavy burdens which have been placed on us."
 A compounding factor was that, even at the height of the Korean war, the CIA kept its primary focus on Europe and the Soviet Union.
-Through the entire war, the Korean War was always seen as a diversion from Europe.